fga401/StreamingWidget/README_Eng.md

 [Download Link](https://1drv.ms/u/s!Am_cMZT26Ppfgax4zbCiV47P_tWJvA) (This is a link to One Drive because it is over 100MB)

 ## Update Infomation
-- Reduction of data transmission containing errors
+- Support for API changes

 ## Usage